I bite my tongue as the compulsion arises to speak to you directly.

 I will do the same,

-And in doing so, may we paint a semblance of a smile on the other’s face,
+And in doing so, may we paint the semblance of a smile on another’s face,

 So that we may die with dignity and satisfaction in our hearts.